chitakchan/cloth-mask/index.md

 # diy home made cloth mask

-*mask that has been used before:* (image source: Dato VM & et al, 2006)
+*cloth mask has been used in previous epidmic.* (image source: Dato VM & et al, 2006)
 ![mask that has been used before.](images/maskManUsedBeforeV1.png)